vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Can I perform vMotion on a VM with a vTPM?

 Yes.
-VMware vMotion, VMware Cross-vCenter vMotion, and VMware Storage vMotion work seamlessly.
+VMware vMotion, VMware Cross-vCenter vMotion, and VMware Storage vMotion work normally with vTPM-enabled VMs.

 Because the VM is encrypted, cross-vCenter vMotion will only work if the destination has access to the same key provider as the source.
 The Native Key Provider can help with that, either as the solution or as a “bridge” between the source and destination if they do not share a Key Management System (KMS).
 To perform cross-vCenter vMotion with VMware Cloud on AWS, please contact support, as the Native Key Provider instance is not directly configurable.